Obsessive-compulsive disorder (OCD)

 Although there's no “cure” for OCD, with good professional help the symptoms can be reduced to a tolerable level, enabling people with OCD to start leading normal lives again.

 People with OCD are usually advised to have psychological treatment.
 Cognitive behavioral therapy (CBT) in particular has been proven to be an effective treatment for OCD.
-In Germany, it is offered by behavioral therapists.
+In Germany, it is offered by behavioral therapists (in German: Verhaltenstherapeuten).

 Apart from these treatments, self-help is an option, for example by talking to other people with OCD in a support group.
-Some people like to use books or websites to learn about their obsessive-compulsive thoughts and behaviors, and deal with them.
-Others may try to manage their OCD using relaxation techniques like meditation, autogenic training or breathing exercises.
+Some people like to use books or websites to learn about their obsessive-compulsive behaviors and deal with them.
+Others may try to manage their OCD using mindfulness exercises, relaxation techniques like meditation, autogenic training, breathing exercises or sports.

 Everyday life

-OCD can be distressing and very time-consuming.
-It may become so severe that you hardly have time for anything else in life, making it difficult or impossible to get on with daily activities.
+Compulsions are exhausting and can be very time-consuming.
+They may become so severe that you hardly have time for anything else in life, making it difficult or impossible to get on with daily activities.
 People with OCD are also often ashamed of their thoughts or behavior.
 They might try to hide their behavior because they're worried that other people will think they're weird.
-It is usually very difficult to hide, though.
+It can be difficult to hide, though.

 Many people are reluctant to seek help or tell others about their problem.
-Others might worry that being labeled "mentally ill" could affect their work and their families.
-But many people who have completed treatment say that they wish they had got help earlier.
+Others might be scared of how being labeled "mentally ill" could affect their work and their families.
+But many people who have completed treatment say that they wish they had sought help earlier.

-OCD can be a challenge for families and sometimes lead to conflict.
-Family members may feel they also need to go along with the compulsive behavior, for instance by arranging things in a certain order, so they don't upset the person with OCD.
+OCD can be a challenge for families and possibly lead to conflict.
+Family members may feel they also need to go along with the compulsive behavior, for instance by arranging things in a certain order, so they don't upset or frighten the person with OCD.

-Many parents in particular also feel bad because they think they should have noticed their child's problem sooner.
+Parents in particular often also feel bad because they think they should have noticed their child's problem sooner.

-But it often takes a long time to realize that someone has OCD, not least because they try to hide their obsessive-compulsive behavior for as long as possible.
+But it often takes a long time to realize that someone has a problem, not least because they try to hide their obsessive-compulsive behavior as long as possible.
 Others don't think that they have OCD themselves, so they refuse to accept any help.

-Family members are important when it comes to helping people with OCD, though, because they may understand the disorder better than other people do.
-When family members are involved in therapy, they can sometimes even help the person to face their fears and manage their behavior.
-This can be especially helpful after the treatment is completed, to help make sure that it has a lasting effect.
+But family members are important when it comes to helping people with OCD because they may understand the person’s condition better than other people do.
+When family members are involved in therapy, they can help the person face their fears and manage their behavior.
+This can be especially helpful after the treatment is completed, to help make sure it is successful over the long term.

 Further information